Arksine/moonraker/docs/web_api.md

 ```

 Where `throtled_state` is an object that matches the `throttled_state` field
-in the response from a [process info](#get-process-info) request.
-It is
+in the response from a [Moonraker process stats](#get-moonraker-process-stats)
-possible for clients to receive this notification multiple times if the system
+request.
+It is possible for clients to receive this notification multiple times
-repeatedly transitions between an active and inactive throttled condition.
+if the system repeatedly transitions between an active and inactive throttled
+condition.

 #### History Changed
 If the `[history]` module is enabled the following notification is sent when